 The Shift pendant made no noise.
 It's not a whistle at all.
 It just makes a very, very low tone blowing sound, kind of like a tiny wind... but it's so quiet.
 It gifts you a moment of peace and silence.
 It provides the gift of the memory of stillness.
 "Stillness" is even etched on the pendant near the area where you put your lips to blow in what I believe are Japanese characters.

 Read More From Remedygrove

 This Komuso Shift is a tool.
 I have very high anxiety, and I need all the tools I can get.
 It's like a comfortable talisman that is there for me, and something I can reach for when I feel alone and without something physical or mental to grab on to for support.
 This Shift pendant helps remind you to be mindful and helps remind you how important breathing is.
 I noticed that during my anxiety or panic attacks, I hold my breath and suppress it for prolonged times.
 When I try to breathe out, the breath is shaky and uneven and I may even feel faint.
 The Komuso Shift definitely helps...

 Can't You Just Blow Through A Straw?

-Yes, the Shift Komuso was 100% worth the nearly $100 that I spent.
+Yes, the Shift Komuso was 100% worth every penny.
 It's so beautiful, discreet, and offers the gift of reminding you to 'be present'.
 I love it.
 I was super skeptical at first, but I am glad I purchased this.